nebgnahz/blog/drafts/baking.md

 4. add dry to the wet ingredients, and mix everything; then stir in chocolate chips
 5. line a baking sheet or parchment paper, scoop dough onto the sheet, sprinkle some salt, bake for 10-12 minutes

+##### Oatmeal (less sugar)

+The healthy one (experimented with reduced sugar).
+The following recipe serves 12 large cookies (good for a week for two).

+- 1 stick unsalted butter
+- 1/3 cup sugar
+- 1/3 cup light brown sugar
+- 1 eggs
+- 1 cups flour
+- 1 tbsp baking soda
+- 1 tbsp Kosher salt
+- 1 cup oatmeal
+- 1/2 cup raisin

+Steps:

+1. preheat to 350
+2. cream butter and sugars; add the egg
+3. mix flour, baking soda, salt in a separate bowl
+4. add dry to the wet ingredients, and mix everything
+5. stir in oatmeal and raisin
+6. line a baking sheet or parchment paper, scoop dough onto the sheet, sprinkle some salt, bake for 10-12 minutes

 #### Cheesecake

 Mostly two parts: the crust and the cheese.